Blattaria | Short Film Review

-Selected for the 2016 edition of The Optical Theatre Film Festival, Blattaria (Belgium/France - 2016) received several nominations ("Best Short," "Best Director," "Best Actor" (Thomas Barraud), "Best Cinematography" and "Best Music") as well as the award for "Best Short Film."
+Selected for the 2016 edition of The Optical Theatre Film Festival, Blattaria (Belgio/Francia – 2016) ha ricevuto diverse nomination ("Best Short", "Best Director", "Best Actor" (Thomas Barraud), "Best Cinematography" e "Best Music") nonché l'award come "Best Short Film".

 Written and directed by newcomer Thomas Pantalacci, Blattaria is a 24-minute short film in the drama/horror genre.
 Specifically, it is an engaging and peculiar body horror in which the main character Theo (Thomas Barraud) will undergo a strange metamorphosis.
 To counteract it he will have to take "Blattaria," a powerful experimental drug.